 The only lodge on the list for Peru’s fantastic cloud forest, the Cock of the Rock Lodge is accessed from Cusco and provides a wonderful experience of this highly threatened, incredibly diverse, and rarely visited environment.

 The Cock of the Rock Lodge is positioned near the famous Manu National Park high in the Peruvian Andes.
 The lodge is composed of 12 comfortable double-occupancy bungalows with hot showers, flush toilets and private balconies overlooking the cloud forest.

 From the lodge you will enjoy guided tours through the private cloud forest reserve to enjoy spotting fantastic cloud forest wildlife, such as humming birds, capuchin monkeys, and colorful butterflies.

 It’s the birdlife of the Andes that’s spectacularly diverse and the Cock of the Rock Lodge is positioned near the lek of one of the most interesting birds after which the lodge is named.
 Peru’s national bird, the cock of the rock performs dance rituals to attract a mate and we can watch these fantastic animals performing their display.
 The birds have a bright red body and perform these elaborate rituals twice-daily right near the lodge.

-In addition to tours of the lodge, you can choose to combine the Cock of the Rock Lodge with the lowland Manu rainforest to enjoy a stay at the highly regarded Manu Wildlife Center at number one on this list on the Bio Trip, or choose to combine all three Manu lodges of the Cock of the Rock Lodge, Manu Wildlife Center, and the Manu Tented Camp located inside Manu National Park on the Manu Explorer or the Tapir & Macaw package option.
+In addition to tours of the lodge, you can choose to combine the Cock of the Rock Lodge with excellent lowland Amazon lodges in Peru to enjoy a stay at the highly regarded Manu Wildlife Center on the Bio Trip.
+You can also choose to combine all three Manu lodges of the Cock of the Rock Lodge, Manu Wildlife Center, and the Manu Tented Camp located inside Manu National Park on the Manu Explorer or the Tapir & Macaw tour option.